 Nina has a bachelor’s degree in psychology and criminal justice, a master’s degree in liberal studies, and a doctorate in educational leadership from the University of Delaware.

-Dr. Jennifer Littlefield is the Director of the College Park Scholars Public Leadership program and the Associate Director of the Do Good Institute.
-Jennifer has been involved with the Public Leadership Program since 2007, serving as both Assistant and Associate Directors prior to her appointment as Director.
+Dr. Jennifer Littlefield is the Director of Undergraduate Studies in the School of Public Policy.
+She previously served as the Director of the College Park Scholars Public Leadership Program and Associate Director of the Do Good Institute.
+Dr. Littlefield was involved with the Public Leadership Program from 2007 - 2017, serving as both Assistant and Associate Directors prior to her appointment as Director.
 Her career began in the area of fundraising and program development for nonprofits and universities.
 Prior to coming to the University of Maryland, she served as the assistant director of the Institute for Leadership Advancement (ILA) in the University of Georgia’s Terry College of Business.
-In this role, Jennifer assisted with all areas of the Institute, including working with their two undergraduate leadership programs, planning and coordinating a study abroad program to Tanzania, Africa, and working with various corporate and community partners of the ILA.
+In this role, Dr. Littlefield assisted with all areas of the Institute, including working with their two undergraduate leadership programs, planning and coordinating a study abroad program to Tanzania, Africa, and working with various corporate and community partners of the ILA.
 She assisted in the planning and implementation of the Georgia Leadership Institute, a leadership development program for high-level executives in state government.
-Jennifer has also been heavily involved in civic engagement and service-learning initiatives at both the University of Maryland and the University of Georgia.
-Over the past 10 years, she has taught numerous courses in the area of leadership, philanthropy and career development.
-For four years Jennifer served as a research consultant for the Annie E. Casey Foundation.
+Dr. Littlefield has also been heavily involved in civic engagement and service-learning initiatives at both the University of Maryland and the University of Georgia.
+Dr. Littlefield has taught numerous courses in the area of public policy, ethics, leadership, philanthropy and career development.
+For four years Dr. Littlefield served as a research consultant for the Annie E. Casey Foundation.
 She has also conducted extensive research in the area of cross-sector collaboration and effective grant making.
 She has authored numerous articles and presented in various conferences on this topic.
 Jennifer earned a bachelor’s degree and an MBA from the University of Georgia, as well as a Ph.D. from the Maryland School of Public Policy.

 Susannah Washburn directs iGIVE, a new program at the University of Maryland School of Public Policy in which students live together and learn about philanthropy and social change through research, writing, grant making, and social action projects.
 Washburn is also a lecturer in the School, teaching both graduate and undergraduate courses in philanthropy and nonprofit management, and affiliated with the SPP Do Good Institute.